Bookmaker, Washington teams plan sports bets inside stadium

 Fans will be able to place bets at the sports book inside the arena, and also use a mobile app to bet inside the arena.

+The sports book will span multiple floors of the arena, and will be accessible to ticket holders and those without tickets.
+It will be open to accept bets on days when there are no events at the arena as well.

+The companies envision broadcasting major out-of-area sports events on screens at the 20,000-seat arena, where fans could bet on them.

-Several sports have considered in-stadium wagering, but have not yet approved it.
+Several sports and lawmakers in numerous states have considered in-stadium wagering, but have not yet approved it.
+One version of a proposed sports betting bill New York legislators have been struggling with would allow betting in stadiums including Yankee Stadium and Citi Field.